Cornell-PoBE/A3/README.md

 exec gunicorn app:app --bind unix:/tmp/hello_world.sock --workers 3
 ```

-However we must ensure that Ansible copies those two file into the `vagrant` directory for each of the VMs.
+However we must ensure that Ansible copies those two file into the `vagrant` directory, so each of the VMs will have access to the files.

 As such, you will modify your site.yml to be this: